Poincar\'e Duality and Supergravity: Main definitions: families of supermanifolds

 We now introduce the main objects we work with throughout this paper: supermanifolds and families of supermanifolds.
 Briefly, a `supermanifold' is an ordinary manifold equipped with a sheaf of supercommutative algebras.
-That sheaf turns out not to have enough elements to support the superfield formalism in physics, so we need to work in families: a `family of supermanifolds' is a locally trivial surjective submersion of supermanifolds.
-The base supermanifold in this submersion provides us with additional odd coefficients for our superfields, and base change allows us to obtain more as needed.
+That sheaf turns out not to have enough elements to support the superfield formalism in physics, so we need to work in families: a `family of supermanifolds' is a fiber bundle of supermanifolds.
+The base supermanifold in this fiber bundle provides us with additional odd coefficients for our superfields, and base change allows us to obtain more as needed.

 For a general introduction to supermanifolds, we suggest the reader refer to the classic book by Manin \cite{Manin}.
 For references that focus on families, we recommend the more recent work of Eder \cite{Eder} and Kessler \cite{Kessler}.
-These will be our main references.

 \begin{definition}[Superspaces and Morphisms] A \define{superspace} is a locally ringed space $\mani \defeq (|\mani|, \mathcal{O}_{\mani})$ whose structure sheaf is given by a sheaf of $\mathbb{Z}_2$-graded supercommutative rings $\mathcal{O}_{\mani} \defeq \mathcal{O}_{\mani, 0} \oplus \mathcal{O}_{\mani, 1}$.
-Given two superspaces $\mathpzc{M}$ and $\mathpzc{N}$, a \define{morphism of superspaces} $\varphi \maps \mathpzc{M} \to \mathpzc{N}$ is a pair $\varphi \defeq (|\varphi|, \varphi^*)$ where \begin{enumerate}[leftmargin=*] \item $|\varphi| \maps |\mathpzc{M}| \to |\mathpzc{N}|$ is a continuous map of topological spaces; \item $\varphi^* \maps \mathcal{O}_{\mathpzc{N}} \to |\varphi|_* \mathcal{O}_\mathpzc{M}$ is a morphism of sheaves of $\Z_2$-graded supercommutative rings, having the properties that it preserves the $\Z_2$-grading and the unique maximal ideal of each stalk, i.e. $\varphi^*_x (\mathfrak{m}_{|\varphi| (x)}) \subseteq \mathfrak{m}_x$ for all $x \in |\mathpzc{N}|.$ \end{enumerate} \end{definition}
+Given two superspaces $\mathpzc{X}$ and $\mathpzc{Y}$, a \define{morphism of superspaces} $\varphi \maps \mathpzc{X} \to \mathpzc{Y}$ is a pair $\varphi \defeq (|\varphi|, \varphi^\sharp)$ where \begin{enumerate}[leftmargin=*] \item $|\varphi| \maps |\mathpzc{X}| \to |\mathpzc{Y}|$ is a continuous map of topological spaces; \item $\varphi^\sharp \maps \mathcal{O}_{\mathpzc{Y}} \to |\varphi|_* \mathcal{O}_\mathpzc{X}$ is a morphism of sheaves of $\Z_2$-graded supercommutative rings, having the properties that it preserves the $\Z_2$-grading and the unique maximal ideal of each stalk, i.e. $\varphi^\sharp_x (\mathfrak{m}_{|\varphi| (x)}) \subseteq \mathfrak{m}_x$ for all $x \in |\mathpzc{X}|.$ \end{enumerate} \end{definition}

 Given a superspace $\mani$, the nilpotent sections in $\mathcal{O}_\mani$ define a sheaf of ideals.